potiuk/airflow/canned-responses.md

 By providing your report in plain text, you're not only simplifying its accessibility but also contributing to quicker data processing.
-This streamlined approach enhances efficiency and productivity in working with the information you've shared.
+This streamlined approach enhances efficiency and productivity in working with your shared information.
 Your cooperation in re-submitting the report in plain text format would be greatly appreciated and will significantly expedite our review process.
 Thank you for your understanding!